Fishers moves COVID-19 community risk level to red

-Big names in shopping and entertainment also attract a lot of out of town residents, and you could say the COVID-19 situation in Fishers has leaders seeing red.
+Big names in shopping and entertainment also attract a lot of out-of-town visitors and you could say the COVID-19 situation in Fishers has leaders seeing red.

 That means stricter changes are being proposed when it comes to gatherings.

-They also want restaurants and entertainment venues to cap party sizes at 8 people.
+They also want restaurants and entertainment venues to cap party sizes at eight people.

 Another proposal would require masks to be worn longer at restaurants.